geneho/ParkarSite/exampleSite/content/english/AboutUs/about-us.md

 In the business domain, we have **M** spearheading our business direction and partnerships. **M** makes sure that while we are passionate about what we do, we are also doing it to allow Parkar to be here in the long run!

-In the UI/UX domain, we have **C** painting the visuals and overall look and feel the app, making sure that the app looks good on everyone's device. **C** ensures that the app is innovative and immersive and most importantly,  brings positive sentiments to everyone.
+In the UI/UX domain, we have **C** painting the visuals and designing the app's overall aesthetics and behaviour to fit well on everyone’s device. **C** ensures that the app is innovative and immersive and most importantly,  brings positive sentiments to everyone.

 In the tech domain, we have **J**, **H** and **G** breathing life into the app.
 Once the layout and feature details has been finalised, the tech guys will be the one developing the features and making it work!